0xtal4/buffer-overflow-exercises/README.md

 bottom of memory                                             top of memory
 ```

-By overflowing the buffer we can overwrite the return address into foo’s address.
+By overflowing the buffer we can overwrite bar's saved return address into foo’s address.

 ```
 $ objdump -d four | grep foo